kararei/tp/docs/DeveloperGuide.md

 * 2b.
 The note content is empty.
     * 2b1.
 System displays an error message: "Note content cannot be empty."
     * 2b2.
 Use case resumes at step 1.

-**Use case: Restrict Adding Service Contacts as Trip Members**

-**MSS**

-1. Travel Agent requests to add a trip and specifies a customer index.
-2. System checks if the customer index refers to a service contact.
-3. System prevents the addition of the service contact as a trip member.
-4. System displays an error message: "Invalid customer index.
-Only customer contacts can be added as trip members."

-    Use case ends.

-**Extensions**

-* 2a.
-The customer index refers to a valid customer contact.
-    * 2a1.
-System proceeds to add the trip.
-    * 2a2.
-Use case ends.

-**Use case: Restrict Adding Customer Contacts as Trip Location Businesses**

-**MSS**

-1. Travel Agent requests to add a trip and specifies an accommodation.
-2. System checks if the accommodation refers to a customer contact.
-3. System prevents the addition of the customer contact as a trip location business.
-4. System displays an error message: "Invalid accommodation.
-Only service contacts can be added as trip location businesses."

-    Use case ends.

-**Extensions**

-* 2a.
-The accommodation refers to a valid service contact.
-    * 2a1.
-System proceeds to add the trip.
-    * 2a2.
-Use case ends.

-**Use case: Sort Contacts by Name**

-**MSS**

-1. Travel Agent requests to sort contacts by name.
-2. System sorts the contacts alphabetically by name.
-3. System displays the sorted list of contacts.

-    Use case ends.

-**Extensions**

-* 2a.
-The contact list is empty.
-    * 2a1.
-System displays a message: "No contacts found."
-    * 2a2.
-Use case ends.
-* 2b.
-The system fails to sort the contacts.
-    * 2b1.
-System displays an error message: "Failed to sort contacts.
-Please try again later."
-    * 2b2.
-Use case ends.

 ### Non-Functional Requirements